Why PyColors UI?

 - Documentation lagging behind implementation

-Frameworks and libraries often optimize for short-term velocity, not long-term coherence.
+Frameworks and UI libraries often optimize for short-term velocity, not for long-term coherence.

 What PyColors UI does differently